CpaterCodes/Explorum/README.md

 # EXPLORUM

-Here I am attempting to build a relatively basic full stack application using Ruby on Rails, in order to practice its use and revise some core concepts.
+Here I am attempting to build a relatively basic full stack application usingRuby on Rails, in order to practice its use and build upon my understanding of the framework.

 **Specs and setup**